What causes hepatitis?

 Sometimes the inflammation does not stop.
 This is called hepatitis.

-Hepatitis happens when your liver keeps on being damaged.
-For example, if you have a virus attacking it.
+Hepatitis happens when the liver keeps on being damaged.
+For example, if there is a virus attacking it.
 Or it is having to deal with a lot of fat or alcohol.
 This damage means that the inflammation does not go away.
 So the repair system does not get turned off.

-Your liver can carry on working even if you have hepatitis.
-Depending on your condition, you might not have any symptoms.
+The liver can carry on working even if it has hepatitis.
+Depending on the condition causing it, there might not be any symptoms.
 Or they might be very mild.

 But over time the constant inflammation and repair becomes a dangerous cycle.
 If it is not stopped it can lead to the next stage of liver disease, called fibrosis (scarring).

 Many people can stop hepatitis.
-If it is stopped early enough your liver might be able to completely recover.
+If it is stopped early enough the liver might be able to completely recover.

 The best way to stop hepatitis is to take away whatever is causing the damage.
 This could mean: